NorESMhub/NorESM/doc/faq/postp_plotting_faq.rst

 ::

-The vertical coordinalte in BLOM
+The vertical coordinate in BLOM
 ---------------------------
 **Q:**
 The vertical coordinate of NorESM2 is provided as the isopycnal coordinate (kg/m^3).
 I want to change this isopycnal coordinate to z coordinate (m).

 **A:**
-Vertically pre-interpolated output to z-level (including temperature, salinity and the overtuning mass streamfunctions) should be available for all NorESM2 experiments.
+Vertically pre-interpolated output to z-level (including temperature, salinity and the overturning mass stream-functions) should be available for all NorESM2 experiments.
 For raw model output these variables often end with *lvl* .
 E.g.

 - Temperature: templvl(time, depth, y, x)
 - Salinity: salnlvl(time, depth, y, x)